Deniz-x/React-DataGrid/README.md

 # BFF-UI-Project
 BFF UI Project for Vivense internship.
-Made using React.js with Vite & Tailwind.
+Custom datagrid and webpage made using React.js with Vite & Tailwind.
+Designed on Figma: https://shorturl.at/ijrCS

 # Features
 - responsive + mobile design